A Lifetime Of Oral Health Starts Early with Your Pediatric Dentist!

 When your child first comes in to see us, they will likely only have one tooth.
 In these first appointments, we like to take time to get to know your child and help them feel at ease.
 By establishing a good relationship early on, we can make sure that your child sees the dentist as a good place to visit.

 We’ll inspect your child’s teeth and any that are getting close to erupting, and we’ll also do any necessary cleaning.
 A major part of caring for your child’s teeth is knowing what to look out for, so we’ll have a discussion about proper care for your child’s teeth as they come in and change over time.
 We’ll cover everything from teaching good brushing habits to what foods will help build healthy teeth, and you’ll leave with plenty of information to help you tackle your child’s teeth!

-What Kinds of Special Treatments Will My Child Receive?
+What Kinds of Special Treatments Will My Child Receive with a Pediatric Dentist?